Skip to Main Content

 Collegial governance provides faculty with mechanisms and procedures, independent of the collective bargaining process, for the development and implementation of recommendations in areas of traditional faculty concern.
 Within the shared system of academic governance, the Faculty Association shall be concerned with faculty appointment, retention, promotion, and development; academic programs, organization, and standards; academic services and continuing education; and such other matters as may pertain directly to the University instruction, service, and research programs.

-Decisions reached by the Faculty Association regarding its concerns shall be forwarded to the Vice President for Academic Affairs, who shall act on them where authority to do so has been delegated by the President and otherwise shall transmit them to the President of the University for action.
-The Vice President for Academic Affairs is to process items so transmitted from the Faculty Association within 10 working days of receipt from the Association.
-When approved by the President of the University, the decisions shall become the policies, practices, and regulations of the University.
+Decisions reached by the Faculty Association regarding its concerns shall be forwarded for review and consideration to the Provost and Vice President for Academic and Student Affairs, who shall act on them where authority to do so has been delegated by the President and otherwise shall transmit them to the President of the University for action.
+The President, or designee, shall approve, reject, or refer a proposal back to the Faculty Association and shall provide comments or recommended revisions if the proposal is not approved.
+The Provost and Vice President for Academic and Student Affairs is to process items so transmitted from the Faculty Association within 10 working days of receipt from the Association, unless additional processing time is required, and shall keep the Association President apprised on the status of the proposal on a regular basis.

 Members of the Faculty Association shall include:

-While they are not part of the Faculty Association, adjunct faculty are an important part of the instructional faculty at UNF and have the rights and responsibilities of a UNF citizen.
+While they are not part of the Faculty Association, adjunct faculty are an important part of the instructional faculty at UNF and have the rights and responsibilities of a UNF community member.

 With the consent of the Association, the President of the University may appoint any other member of the University community to non-voting, ex officio membership in the Faculty Association.